dobrapyra/ImgSequence/readme.md

-# GameLoop
+# ImgSequence
-The simple game loop for html5 games and animations
+The simple image sequences renderer on canvas.
+Helpful for in the background video syncronization with GreenSock TweenLite, TweenMax and ohers.